What is Preemption?

 Many preemption states, like Pennsylvania, Oklahoma, and Tennessee, are stuck with weak state level smokefree air laws, and local communities do not have the right to adopt stronger smokefree protections.
 Thus, people in those states continue to suffer from secondhand smoke on the job and in public places.

 Tobacco control preemption originated in 1985 in Florida, but it is now a corporate strategy used to prevent meaningful local laws on a variety of public health, environmental, and labor issues.
-Learn more at Public Health Plagued by Preemption.
+Learn more in our post Public Health Plagued by Preemption.

 WHY IS LOCAL CONTROL SO IMPORTANT?